-In this post, my aim is to present you with the real purpose of Social Media Marketing, the truth about many of the services out there, and the differences between doing it yourself/hiring someone that does not have any formal training or real experience and hiring someone that understands the mechanics of leveraging social media channels to drive profits and brand awareness.
+In this post, my aim is to present you with the real purpose of Social Media Marketing, the truth about many of the services out there, and the differences between doing it yourself/hiring someone that does not have any formal training or real experience and hiring someone that understands the mechanics of leveraging social media channels, marketing funnels, and email marketing to drive profits and brand awareness.
 There are far too many novices looking to make a buck off of the bandwagon that is Social Media Marketing.
 So here is a basic breakdown of what is and what is not Social Media Marketing.

 Social Media Marketing is NOT how many fans you have.